dustin10/VichUploaderBundle/Resources/doc/usage.md

 To create a custom file namer, simply implement the `Vich\UploaderBundle\Naming\NamerInterface` and in the `name` method of your class return the desired file name.
-Since your entity is passed to the `name` method, as well as the field name, you are free to get any information from it to create the name, or inject any other services that you require.
+Since your entity is passed to the `name` method, as well as the mapping describing it, you are free to get any information from it to create the name, or inject any other services you require.

 **Note**: